-In French I, students begin to develop communicative competence in French and expand their understanding of the culture(s) of francophone countries.
+The Modern World Language: Roman Alphabet Standards of Learning include generic standards for Roman alphabet languages that do not already have language-specific standards, such as Italian, Portuguese, and Polish.
+In level I world language courses, students begin to develop communicative competence in the target language and expand their understanding of the culture(s) of the people who speak the language.
 Communicative competence is divided into three strands:

-- Interpersonal speaking and writing as interactive processes in which students learn to communicate with another French speaker - Interpretive listening and reading as receptive processes in which students develop comprehension of French - Presentational speaking and writing in which students focus on organization of thoughts and awareness of their audience in delivering information.
+- Interpersonal speaking and writing as interactive processes in which students learn to communicate with another speaker of the language - Interpretive listening and reading as receptive processes in which students develop comprehension of the target language - Presentational speaking and writing in which students focus on organization of thoughts and awareness of their audience in delivering information.

-In level I French classes, students learn to communicate in real-life contexts about topics that are meaningful to them.
-To develop students' communicative competence, emphasis is placed on use of French in the classroom as exclusively as possible and on use of authentic materials to learn about the language and culture.
+In level I classes, students learn to communicate in real-life contexts about topics that are meaningful to them.
+To develop students' communicative competence, emphasis is placed on use of the target language in the classroom as exclusively as possible and on use of authentic materials to learn about the language and culture.
 Grammar is integrated into instruction according to the vocabulary and structures needed in the various situations in which students are required to communicate.
 Through the language learning process, students develop a greater understanding of the structure of their own language and the unique aspects of their own culture.
-An important component of learning French is using the language in the real world beyond the classroom setting.
-One way this can be accomplished is through integration of technology into the classroom, as technology is an important means of accessing authentic information in French and in providing students the opportunity to interact with other French speakers.
+An important component of learning a modern world language is using the language in the real world beyond the classroom setting.
+One way this can be accomplished is through integration of technology into the classroom, as technology is an important means of accessing authentic information in the target language and in providing students the opportunity to interact with other speakers of the language.

-- FI.1 The student will exchange simple spoken and written information in French. - 1.
+- WI.1 The student will exchange simple spoken and written information in the target language. - 1.
 Use basic greetings, farewells, and expressions of courtesy both orally and in writing. - 2.
 Express likes and dislikes, requests, descriptions, and directions. - 3.
-Ask and answer questions about familiar topics. - FI.2 The student will sustain brief oral and written exchanges in French, using familiar phrases and sentences. - 1.
-Initiate, sustain, and close brief oral and written exchanges with emphasis on the present time. - 2.
+Ask and answer questions about familiar topics such as family members, personal belongings, school and leisure activities, time, and weather. - WI.2 The student will sustain brief oral and written exchanges in the target language, using familiar phrases and sentences. - 1.
+Initiate, sustain, and close brief oral and written exchanges with emphasis on present time. - 2.
 Use proper formal and informal forms of address in familiar situations. - 3.
 Use nonverbal communication and simple paraphrasing to convey and comprehend messages.

-- FI.3 The student will understand simple spoken and written French presented through a variety of media and based on familiar topics. - 1.
-Identify key words, cognates and some formulaic expressions when listening and reading.

-- 2. Comprehend simple, culturally authentic oral and written materials that use familiar vocabulary and formulaic expressions with significant contextual support. - 3.
-Follow simple instructions, such as classroom procedures or directions for using computers and other classroom technology. - FI.4 The student will use verbal and nonverbal cues to understand simple spoken and written messages in French. - 1.
+- WI.3 The student will understand simple spoken and written target language presented through a variety of media and based on familiar topics. - 1.
+Identify key words, cognates and some formulaic expressions when listening and reading. - 2.
+Comprehend simple, culturally authentic oral and written materials that use familiar vocabulary and formulaic expressions with contextual support. - 3.
+Follow simple instructions. - WI.4 The student will use verbal and nonverbal cues to understand simple spoken and written messages in the target language. - 1.
 Differentiate among basic types of statements, questions, and exclamations. - 2.
-Use basic culturally appropriate gestures, body language, and intonation to clarify the message.
+Use basic, culturally appropriate gestures, body language, and intonation to clarify the message.